patchesyar/pystats/README.md

 to-do:
-add an alt-case for players to redirect twitch usernames to steamurls. text document add a confirmation notice if the lobby info is more than a day old
+add an alt-case for players to redirect twitch usernames to steamurls. text document

+add a confirmation notice if the lobby info is more than a day old

+add !pred command to collect predictions from chat and keep them in a list.
+Can then use !predcheck to see if any users matched prediction to the stats